 2009 Bowman Chrome Autograph Mike Trout RC #BDPP89

-While this card will cost you the price of a new car it will definitely provide the greatest ROI over the next 20 years of any Trout card.
+While this card will cost you the price of a new car, it will provide the most excellent ROI over the next 20 years of any Trout card.

-When it comes to his baseball cards, Trout’s rookie cards already demand a premium price point and have one of the best (if not the best) ROI in regards to alternative investments in the last 5 years.
+When it comes to his baseball cards, Trout’s rookie cards already demand a premium price point and have one of the best (if not the best) ROI regarding alternative investments in the last five years.

 Since 1996 when they introduced the “1st” designation, Bowman has been the go-to brand for the first cards of a professional baseball player’s career.

-These cards are often considered to be a player’s most desirable and valuable cards.
+These cards are often considered a player’s most desirable and valuable cards.